syslogic/androidx-socket.io/README.md

 # socket.io Chat (with AndroidX dependencies)

 This is a simple chat demo for socket.io and Android.

 You can connect to [https://socket-io-chat.now.sh](https://socket-io-chat.now.sh) using this app.

+It is roughly based upon Naoyuki Kanezawa's [socket.io-android-chat](https://github.com/nkzawa/socket.io-android-chat).

 ## Installation